DeepIGM/dla_cnn/papers/I/Vetting/vet_dr7.md

 ----
-Examining systems detected in ML but not in PN
+Examining systems detected in ML but not in PN or DR5 these are listed in new_DR7_DLAs.ascii in the Tables/ folder

 * 266, 48
   * Strange zero flux error in spectrum